davidajimati/ordible-webapp/README.md

 - Github
 - Youtube API
 - youtube-dl-exec
-- googleapis
+- google APIS
 - cors
 - ffmpeg ( but reserved for later releases)

-## CHALLENGE
+## USE CASES
 Ordible will help users:
 - listen to video content in audio format across social networks with less data.
 - convert video and provide download options
-- play the audio files without saving it locally
+- play the audio files without saving them locally
-- search for video contents from YouTube
+- Search for video content from YouTube

 ## ATTRIBUTES
 - consumes API effectively to give users a seamless experience.
 - fully mobile responsive
 - web music player streams directly from the server
-- the server converts the videos only once, then serves it multiple time to the clients
+- the server converts the videos only once, then serves them multiple times to the clients
-- the server clears the downloaded audios after 60 minutes to maximize memory.
+- the server clears the downloaded audio after 60 minutes to maximize memory.
 - conversion time may vary, depending on the
 ## ARCHITECTURE
 ![Web Architecture Diagram](architecture/web-architecture.png)